 I just didn't know when it would turn good and when it would be a disastrous lumpy mass of starch.

 Because of this reason, I usually avoided making it.

-Washing: As sago is full of starch, it is this starch which makes it sticky.
+As Sabudana is full of starch, it is this starch that makes it sticky.
 Try to get rid of this starch as much as possible.
-So, wash it under running water at least 5 or 6 or 7 or more times till the water becomes clear.
+So, rinse it under running water at least 5 or 6 or 7 or more times till the water becomes clear.